Kichute – Put This Power On!

 Although I’m not sure, I believe that Kichute’s Sock Lining should be made of EVA on Sheets and/or Traditional PU Foam.
 The objective of this shoe part in this model of shoes is very clear: to offer comfort to the user.

-As Vulcanized Construction, in general, they are basic, and if you do not use an Insole / Sock Lining or a Midsole capable of absorbing the impact caused to the feet when walking and running, the Insole or Sock Lining has this role of offer some level of comfort and impact absorption.
+As Vulcanized Construction, in general, they are basic, and if you do not use an Insole / Sock Lining or a Midsole capable of absorbing the impact caused to the feet when walking and running, the Insole or Sock Lining has this role of offering some level of comfort and impact absorption.

 Historical note: One of the Attributes, Features and, Characteristics that Kichute lacked was, precisely, Comfort.
 This was one of the reasons for its drop in sales, in particular, with the arrival of sneakers models that offered greater comfort to the feet (e.g. Adidas Marathon and New Balance).